 In Business Manager, you can create the following types of products.

 - Standard: A product that you sell and display by itself.
 They don’t have variations, such as different sizes or colors.

 - Variation Group: A group of products that share an attribute, such as color or size.
-The variation group belongs to a master product.
+The variation group belongs to a main product.
 For example, the Mesopheric shoe comes in several colors and sizes.
 All sizes of Mesopheric shoes that come in blue are a variation group.